-We hope you now become aware that easy choice of broker may put you in risky place to protect your money.
+We hope you now become aware that the easy choice of broker may put you in a risky place to protect your money.

 Market Maker (MM) 3 Hidden Agenda

 With the all above explanations, you now realize 3 Hidden Agendas of Market Maker Broker, in summary;

 - 1) MM has conflict of interest with you as a customer

-- 2) MM never openly speaks this fact to you unlike bookmakers in betting industry
+- 2) MM never openly speaks this fact to you unlike bookmakers in the betting industry

-- 3) MM controls profit & loss of your account by manipulating trading & operations in various manner behind your back unlike the bookmakers that explicitly restrict smart punter’s account.
+- 3) MM controls profit & loss of your account by manipulating trading & operations in a various manner behind your back, unlike the bookmakers that explicitly restrict smart punter’s account.

 So, MM does not seem to be honest & transparent and you will have very few chances to make big & constant profits without knowing the exact reasons why.

-Given the obvious facts, it’s wise to avoid MM (Market Makers) when you choose Forex broker.
-Usually Forex Broker doesn’t openly say “I’m a market maker", you need to know how to distinguish to select the best broker for you, which is a starting point to develop passive income stream in Forex trading.
+Given the obvious facts, it’s wise to avoid MM (Market Makers) when you choose a Forex broker.
+Usually, Forex Broker doesn’t openly say “I’m a market maker”, you need to know how to distinguish to select the best broker for you, which is a starting point to develop passive income stream in Forex trading.

 Now, it’s time to discuss the type of transparent Forex Broker you should choose.
-Let me reiterate that no matter how you do Forex Trading (trade by yourself or ask someone to trade for you as a passive investment), you need Forex Broker and Forex Broker keeps your money, therefore selecting the Trusted Forex Broker is paramount important process in Forex trading.
+Let me reiterate that no matter how you do Forex Trading (trade by yourself or ask someone to trade for you as a passive investment), you need Forex Broker and Forex Broker keeps your money, therefore selecting the Trusted Forex Broker is a paramount important process in Forex trading.

 4 Essential Criteria To Choose Trusted Forex Broker